amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

      ```bash
      ./scripts/supabase/provision_lane_env.sh main --pg-password "<strong-password>"
      ```
+   - Restored clusters that keep a legacy superuser (for example, `supabase_admin`) should also provide fallback credentials so the deploy workflow can recreate the primary `PGUSER` when it is missing:
+     ```bash
+     ./scripts/supabase/provision_lane_env.sh codex \
+       --pg-super-role supabase_admin \
+       --pg-super-password "<supabase-admin-password>"
+     ```
 4. **Replace temporary JWT keys** (recommended for production):
    - Generate with Supabase CLI: `supabase secrets set --from-env lane.env`
    - Or use the Supabase dashboard tools to mint signed keys.